-After two weeks of complaints from the Magic: The Gathering community, Wizards of the Coast formally revealed several changes taking place in the MTG Arena Historic format today.
+After two weeks of complaints from the Magic: The Gathering community, Wizards of the Coast formally revealed several changes taking place in the MTG Arena Historic format.

 The Historic format is still coming to MTG Arena on Sept.
-26, but several changes have been updated since the State of the Beta update.
-Feeling the pressure from the Magic community, WoTC has now reversed the 2:1 wildcard redemption today.
+26, but several changes have been implemented since the State of the Beta update.
+Feeling the pressure from the Magic community, WoTC has now reversed the 2:1 wildcard redemption.
 From here on out, all cards need only one wildcard to unlock.

 Since the late September announcement of changes in Historic, WotC has updated the rollout for the controversial format in MTG Arena.
 Targeted toward more experienced Magic players, the format will reward players for daily progression in a new ranked best-of-three mode.